andi34/prebuilts_chromium/README.md

 - hide passwords.google.com link when not supported
 - Chromium: use startpage searchengine by default
 - Chromium: disable strict mode

+### Why using e.g. Chromium?

+AOSP Source uses AOSP Browser until Android 6 by default.
+AOSP Browser is absoloutly not up to date and should not be used on any roms these days because of it's security holes.

+### There's a great lightweight Browser, can't i use it?

+On Android 6+ it is ok to use a lightweight Browser which is using systems Webview implementation (as long as your system still gets security updates).
+If you have access to Rom source and compiling the Rom yourself you can find an updated Chromium-based WebView Implementation below in the "Information for Developer".

+On Android 4 and older you should use a Browser which comes with it's own, updated, Webview.
+(Currently there's no good way to update WebView on Android 4.)

 ## Information for Developer